US embassy sounds red alert; prohibits Americans from visiting Islamabad's Marriott Hotel | Law-Order

 - Pakistan

-The US embassy in Pakistan has warned about a possible terrorist attack against American citizens at the Marriott Hotel here in the country's capital and prohibited American staff from visiting the five-star facility, an official statement said.
-The statement was issued by the embassy on Sunday, two days after a suicide bombing in Islamabad killed a policeman.
+The US embassy in Pakistan has warned about a possible terror threat against American citizens at the Marriott Hotel in the country's capital and prohibited American staff from visiting the five-star facility, an official statement said.

+The Saudi Arabian embassy in Islamabad also issued a security advisory on Monday, instructing its citizens in Pakistan to restrict their movement.

+The advisories by the two key countries came in the wake of a suicide bombing on Friday in Islamabad that killed a policeman.
+It was the first such attack in the city since 2014.

-“The US government is aware of information that unknown individuals are possibly plotting to attack Americans at the Marriott Hotel in Islamabad sometime during the holidays,” it said.
+In its statement issued on Sunday, the American embassy said that the US government is aware of information that unknown individuals are possibly plotting to attack Americans at the Marriott Hotel in Islamabad sometime during the holidays.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)